Fight or Flight! The Stress Responses of Complex PTSD.

 Fawn/People Pleasing: This response is activated when a person determines they can appease a perceived threat by keeping others happy.
 Examples of this include anticipating the needs of others, adjusting one’s personality to fit in with others, being overly agreeable, struggling to enforce boundaries, and frequently apologizing.

 Submit/Collapse: This response is activated when a person determines they are helpless to defend against a perceived threat.
-The brain attempts to avoid pain by disconnecting from the body.
+In this state the brain avoids pain by disconnecting from the body.
 This includes being numb, disconnected, shutdown, or dissociative.

 Therapy for Complex PTSD

-I specialize in treating individuals with complex PTSD.
+I specialize in treating individuals with CPTSD.
 All services are done online for men and women residing in the states of Georgia or Tennessee.
 Contact me to learn more about starting therapy for Complex PTSD.

 Online Locations: Nashville, Tennessee – Brentwood, Tennessee – Atlanta, Georgia – Sandy Springs, Georgia – Greater Tennessee and Georgia Area